openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

     outImage[idx] = convert_half(inImage[idx]*scale+bais);
 }
 ```
-However, this work-group based vectorizer (WGV) conflicts with the default LLVM vectorizer based on superword level parallelism
-(SLP) for the current compiler version.
-Manual vectorization is recommended to provide the best performance for non-uniform code
+However, this work-group based vectorizer (WGV) conflicts with the default LLVM vectorizer based on superword level parallelism (SLP) for the current compiler version.
+Manual vectorization is recommended to provide the best performance for non-uniform code patterns.
-patterns.
 WGV works if and only if vector types are not used in the code.

 Here is a short list of optimization tips:

 1. Help auto-vectorizer ensure non-aliasing pointers for kernel parameters by putting `restrict` where possible.
   - This can give a performance boost, especially for kernels with unrolling, like `ocl_grn` from the example below.
   - Place `restrict` markers for kernels with manually vectorized codes.
 In the `ocl_grn` kernel below, the unrolled version without `restrict` is up to 20% slower than the most optimal one, which combines unrolling and `restrict`.
 2. Put `#&zwj;pragma unroll N` to your loop header.
-The compiler does not trigger unrolling by default, so it is your responsibility to
-annotate the code with pragmas as appropriate.
-The `ocl_grn` version with `#&zwj;pragma unroll 4` is up to 50% faster, most of which comes from unrolling the first loop, because LLVM, in general, is better in scheduling 3-stage loops (load-compute-store), while the fist loop
+The compiler does not trigger unrolling by default, so it is your responsibility to annotate the code with pragmas as appropriate.
+The `ocl_grn` version with `#&zwj;pragma unroll 4` is up to 50% faster, most of which comes from unrolling the first loop, because LLVM, in general, is better in scheduling 3-stage loops (load-compute-store), while the first loop
  `variance += (float)(src_data[c*H*W + y*W + x] * src_data[c*H*W + y*W + x]);` is only 2-stage (load-compute).
-Pay
-attention to unrolling such cases first.
+Pay attention to unrolling such cases first.
 Unrolling factor is loop-dependent.
-Choose the smallest number that
-still improves performance as an optimum between the kernel size and execution speed.
+Choose the smallest number that still improves performance as an optimum between the kernel size and execution speed.
 For this specific kernel, changing the unroll factor from `4` to `6` results in the same performance, so unrolling factor equal to 4 is an optimum.
 For Intel® Neural Compute Stick 2, unrolling is conjugated with the automatic software pipelining for load, store, and compute stages:
 ```cpp
 __kernel void ocl_grn(__global const half* restrict src_data, __global half* restrict dst_data, int C, float bias)
 {